jwstegemann/fritz2-docs/Components.md

 }
 ```

+Of course, you can also use a subtype of `RenderContext` like a certain `Tag` as receiver if you want to limit the usage of your component to this type as its parent.

-That way it's also straight forward to parametrize your component:
+By using plain functions it's also straight forward to parametrize your component:

 ```kotlin
 fun RenderContext.myOtherComponent(person: Person): P {